markgarcia-ai/selfdrivingcarnanodegree/01_ObjectDetection/README.md

 1 - Deploy the best model and run inference.
   - Deploy the best model in AWS by completing and running 2_deploy_model.ipynb.
   - Should be able to generate an output video with vehicle, pedestrian, and cyclist detections using the deployed model.

+# Notes:

+WIP : Working to get done Object detection using ResNet, VGG and DenseNet.
+Also, working to create a Docker file to be able to upload image and counts number of objects.
+1) Under folder 03_PYTROCH working with file PYTORCH_ImageObjectDetection_v3.py and website in folder "server"
+2) Docker instructions:
+   Build docker image -> docker build -t object_detector_app .
+   Run docker image in internal server -> docker run -p 5001:5000 object_detector_app

+3) Issues : The scripts don't put boxes around images anymore.